SpaceX launches its 29th cargo flight to the International Space Station

 Liftoff from historic Pad 39 at the Kennedy Space Center in Florida came at 8:28 p.m.
 EDT, roughly the moment Earth's rotation carried the seaside firing stand directly into the plane of the space station's orbit.
 That's a requirement for rendezvous missions with targets moving at more than 17,000 mph.

 The climb to space went smoothly, and the Dragon was released to fly on its own about 12 minutes after liftoff.
-If all goes well, the spacecraft will catch up with the space station Saturday morning and stand by for capture by the lab's robot arm.
+If all goes well, the spacecraft will catch up with the space station Saturday morning and move in for docking at the lab's forward port.

 The launching marked SpaceX's 29th Cargo Dragon flight to the space station, and the second mission for capsule C-211.
 The first stage booster, also making its second flight, flew itself back to the Cape Canaveral Space Force Station to chalk up SpaceX's 39th Florida touchdown, and its 243rd overall.